-The Board must have the capacity, independent of management, to fulfill its responsibilities.
-Independence is based upon the absence of relationships and interests that could compromise the ability of a director to exercise judgment with a view to the best interests of the Company.
+The Board must have the capacity, independent of Management, to fulfill its responsibilities.
+Independence is based upon the absence of relationships and interests that could compromise the ability of a director to exercise judgment with a view to the best interests of the Company, as defined on NI 52-110 - Audit Committees.
 The Board is responsible for determining whether or not each director is an independent director.
 To do this, the Board examines all the relationships of the directors with the Company and its subsidiaries.

 The following directors are considered to be independent: Roland W. Butler, Samantha Shorter, Timothy M. Janke and Justin J. Quigley.
 J. Patrick Nicol, who is the President and Chief Executive Officer of the Company is considered not to be independent.
 The Board takes specific precautions for any transactions that involve related parties or directors that are not independent.
-This is accomplished by having a meeting of independent directors with no management representatives present.
+This is accomplished by having a meeting of independent directors with no Management representatives present.
 The Company's legal counsel provides guidance on documenting the decisions and actions of the independent directors.
 Alan J. Hutchison of Osler, Hoskin & Harcourt LLP, is the Company's legal counsel.
 He is a practicing barrister and solicitor in British Columbia.